brana1991/the-coming-wave/README.md

 ## Overview

 This repository contains the source code for **The Coming New Wave**, a web application built using vanilla JavaScript, HTML, and CSS.
 The project uses **Vite** for bundling and development purposes.
 The app is currently hosted on **Vercel** and will eventually be part of the larger **[Entropija.rs](https://entropija.rs)** platform.
-For now, it can be accessed at the subdomain: [demo/the-coming-new-wave](https://demo.entropija.rs/the-coming-new-wave).
+For now, it can be accessed at the subdomain: [https://www.entropija.rs/promo/talas-koji-dolazi](https://www.entropija.rs/promo/talas-koji-dolazi).Currently, Entropija.rs redirects to this subdomain.

 ## Features